-All specimens identified to genus or species should be accompanied by name of source used in identification.
+\All specimens identified to genus or species should be accompanied by name of source used in identification.
 This should be placed on the identification label, on a separate label, or on a small card placed inside the collection box.
 No 4-H project records or loose papers (outside box) should accompany Group A collections.

-Sect I Class 1-FIRST YEAR PROJECT EXHIBITS

-- Must include a minimum of 20 specimens representing 5 insect orders. - Classification need not be taken further than order names. - Insects should be pinned properly and the wings of all butterflies and moths must be spread.

-Sect I Class 2-SECOND YEAR PROJECT EXHIBITS
+1 st $2^{nd}$ 3rd 026 Ι 00001 FIRST YEAR PROJECT EXHIBITS Must include a minimum of 20 specimens representing 5 insect orders.
+Classification need not be taken further than order names.
+Insects should be pinned properly and the wings of all butterflies and moths must be spread.
+FIRST YEAR PROJECT EXHIBITS Must include a minimum of 20 specimens representing 5 insect orders.
+1 st 3.00 2 nd 2.00 3rd 1.00 Classification need not be taken further than order names.
+Insects should be pinned properly and the wings of all butterflies and 026 Ι 00002 moths must be spread.
+3.00 2.00 1.00

-- Must include a minimum of 40 specimens representing 9 insect orders. - Twenty specimens must have been collected during the current year. - Twenty specimens must also be identified to common name with the name written on a label and pinned separately near the specimen (easily visible, to aid in judging) as shown in the sketch below:

-- Addition of scientific names is optional in this class. - Insects should be pinned properly and the wings of all butterflies and moths must be spread and at least one small insect must be mounted on a point or minuten pin.

-Sect I Class 3-THIRD YEAR PROJECT EXHIBITS

-- Must include a minimum of 60 specimens representing 12 orders. - Thirty specimens must have been collected during the current year. - Thirty specimens must be identified to common name. - At least 5 specimens (representing at least five families) must be identified to family. - Scientific names (genus and species) should be included wherever possible, although insects from some orders will be difficult to identify to this level; common names should be placed on a separate label pinned near the specimen as in Class No. 2.

-• Insects should be pinned properly and the wings of all butterflies and moths must be spread and at least two small insects must be mounted on points or minuten pins.
+Ι 00003 3-THIRD YEAR PROJECT EXHIBITS Must include a minimum of 60 specimens representing 12 orders.
+Thirty specimens must have been collected during the current year.
+Thirty specimens must be identified to common name.
+At least 5 specimens (representing at least five families) must be identified to family.
+Scientific names (genus and species) should be included wherever possible, although insects from some orders will be difficult to identify to this level; common names should be placed on a separate label pinned near the specimen as in Class No. 2.
+Insects should be pinned properly and the wings of all butterflies and moths must be spread and at least two small insects must be mounted on points or minuten pins.
+5CURTH YEAR (AND BEYOND) Must include 80 specimens representing at least 12 orders.
+Forty specimens must have been collected during the current year.
+Forty specimens must be identified to common name.
+1 st Premium Paid Ou 2 nd t 3rd Ι 00004 Proper mounting (pinned properly, wings of Lepidoptera spread, two small insects on points or minutens) will be strongly emphasized.
+3.00 2.00 1.00